 For better or worse, obscenities, vulgarities, and swearing in general are parts of the language of every culture.
 As a result, they have a legitimate place in literature.
 Proper, purposeful use can, as with any other form of speech, add to a work’s effectiveness and power—or detract from it.

-When you’re reviewing a piece, how do you evaluate the author’s use of swearing?
+reviewing a piece, how do you evaluate the author’s use of swearing?
+If you’ve

-Doctors have shown swearing really does help ease the pain!
+Doctors have shown swearing really does help ease pain!